 Here are the modules:

 The Study Cycle and the Keys to “Sticky” Learning

 We start by helping you master this simple, elegant theoretical model for how learning happens in the brain.
 By the end of this module, you will have a deep understanding of the Anti-Boring™ framework for how to turn students on to their own learning power.

 Train the Brain and Master the Study Senses

-Once you’ve mastered to Study Cycle, go deeper by learning the six most important brain concepts that are embedded within this deceptively simple model.
-Practice simple ways to teach these complex brain topics to your students in easy 5ish minute mini-lessons.
+Once you’ve mastered the Study Cycle, go deeper by learning the six most important brain concepts that are embedded within this deceptively simple model.
+Practice simple ways to teach these complex brain topics to your students in easy, 5-ish minute mini-lessons.

 Week 4 and 5